 It took the 75th anniversary of the start of World War II for a statue of Park to be erected in London, with his descendants present as special guests.
 Then earlier this year, in April, a statue of Park was unveiled in his hometown of Thames, New Zealand.
 At last a man whose actions and skills had saved the lives of many across the world, has been recognised.

-Cassie Mercer founded the award-winning magazine Inside History in 2010.
+Cassie Mercer is the founder of portraitdetective.com.au and previously the editor of the award-winning magazine Inside History.
 The history bug struck her when she discovered the story of her 5x great grandparents – in the late 1700s in Ireland, one was a highwayman and the other was the madam of a brothel, of the Lower Sort.